carpentries/workbench-docker/README.md

 #### Using the `workbench-lessons` named volume

-Within an R session running inside the container:
+Either, within an R session running inside the container:

 ```bash
 docker run --rm -it --name carpentries-workbench --user rstudio -v workbench-lessons:/home/rstudio/lessons carpentries/workbench-docker:latest R
 ```

-Within an RStudio instance running inside the container, specifying a lesson name that is in your named volume as the final argument, e.g. `R-ecology-lesson` or `shell-novice`:
+Or, within an RStudio instance running inside the container:

 ```bash
 docker run -it \